TeamMartinez/YOLO-api/README.md

 ```

 ## Endpoints
-Go to <hostname>/apipie for endpoint documentation
+Go to <hostname>/apipie for endpoint documentation.

+Or, view the latest API spec on [heroku](https://martinez-yolo-api.herokuapp.com/apipie).